 At its spring 2006 meeting, the Executive Board tabled the council's proposed policy that simply said: "The American Veterinary Medical Association opposes keeping wild animals as pets."
-The Animal Welfare Committee suggested that the policy should be somewhat less broad (see JAVMA, May 15, 2006, page 1471).
+The Animal Welfare Committee suggested that the policy should be somewhat less broad (see JAVMA, May 15, 2006).

 The Animal Welfare Committee supports the new policy.
 The committee is considering developing a separate policy on ownership of wild animals from the perspective of animal welfare rather than public health.

 The board approved a policy on Aquatic Ecosystems to guide veterinarians in addressing the negative impacts of human activities on freshwater, estuarine, and marine aquatic ecosystems.

 The AVMA recognizes the pressing need for effective actions, based on sound science and coordinated among all relevant stakeholders, to ensure the future health of aquatic animals and the ecosystems that support them.
 The AVMA believes that veterinarians, with their education and experience in the application of science in the field of integrated health management, can and should play a pivotal role in addressing this need.

 The recommended actions are grouped under the three general areas of sustainable harvest and conservation of aquatic animal resources; targeted education for veterinary professionals; and coordination of legislation, regulations, and policies—with the input of relevant stakeholders—to ensure the health of aquatic animals and the aquatic environment.

 Protecting animals in research